 The Office of Financial Assistance determines the total amount of your need-based grant funding according to federal and institutional formulas.
-Bentley scholarships, along with federal and state grants, are counted toward this total first.
-If these awards do not meet your total grant eligibility, Bentley Grant funds are awarded to meet your remaining grant eligibility.
+Bentley merit scholarships, along with federal and state grants, are counted toward this total first.
+If these awards do not meet your total grant eligibility, Bentley Grant funds are awarded to help meet your remaining eligibility.
 Therefore, changes in your eligibility for state and federal grants will affect the amount of grant funding you receive from Bentley.
-Ineligibility for Bentley need-based grant funds in one academic year does not preclude you from receiving institutional grant funding in other years if your financial need increases.
+Ineligibility for Bentley need-based grant funds in one academic year does not preclude you from receiving funding in other years if your financial need increases.

 Federal Pell Grant

 The Pell Grant is made available by the federal government to students with extremely high financial need and does not have to be repaid.
 Annual award amounts are determined each year by the federal government.